Wax On Wax Off: How Worried Should You Be About Contaminants in Concentrates?

 Fuel Sources: Hydrocarbon Solvents

-Most concentrates are extracted with hydrocarbons such as butane and propane, organic compounds that are both incredibly volatile and insidiously toxic in high amounts.
+The extraction process of most cannabis concentrates occurs with hydrocarbons such as butane and propane, organic compounds that are both incredibly volatile and insidiously toxic in high amounts.
 Legal weed states require processors to purge concentrates with heat and vacuum filtration, but these processes always leave some residual solvent in the oil.

-When asked if butane or propane residues should worry cannabis consumers, he replied, “In my personal opinion: No. If you’re worried about it, you probably shouldn’t be consuming it anyway.”
+When asked if butane or propane residues should worry cannabis consumers, he replied, “In my personal opinion: No. If you have concerns about it, you probably shouldn’t be consuming it anyway.”

 Under the Radar: Mycotoxins